ICM Manual v.3.1

 • isDsObj (lists displayed objects)

-• isPharm (lists pharmacaphore objects)
+• isPharm (lists pharmacophore objects)

 Suppressing the automatic interpretation of X_ with the % symbol.

 Note, that the GUI dialogs and controls are generated automatically every time the program finds a letter followed by underscore.
-For that reason if you want to supress that action, use the percent symbol, e.g.
+For that reason if you want to suppress that action, use the percent symbol, e.g.

 SYNT print %s_out # do not want to generate a text dialog.